WebOrigami/docs/src/content/concepts/tutorial.md

 ## Defining the team data

 Data in Web Origami projects can come from pretty much anything.
 This sample project stores the data for your team members in a YAML file.
-It could just as easily use JSON or another data file format.
+It could just as easily use JSON, another data file format, or data sitting on a server.

 <span class="tutorialStep"></span> Open the team data file in `src/teamData.yaml`: